-As I finally start the car, I can almost smile at the unfair wrestling matches, two against one, and a Dad that always went down, but never easily.
+As I finally start the car, I can almost smile at the unfair wrestling matches, two against one, and a father that always went down, but not easily.

-Looking back from the height of some decades, that divorce is now just one of many regrets.
-I wish I could spend some time with that young, foolish know-it-all.
-Put my arm around his shoulders; whisper an insight or two.
+Looking back from the height of some decades, that divorce is just one of my many regrets.
+If I could only write to that young, foolish know-it-all, pass on some simple insights.

 Perhaps if I had been in his life, that life might have gone a bit better, somewhat easier.

 No matter what he tried, that young man (me) could not stick with even the smallest resolution (never mind the big ones at New Year’s).
 He would joyfully start another change only to quit into the pain of another failure.

 Yes, he thought he was weak; he hated himself for not having enough willpower.
 If only he had known about The Most Failed Resolution of all Time.

 33 billion spent on weight loss (in 2020), while almost 2/3 of Americans continue to be overweight (Boston Medical Center).

 But what about all those amazing success stories?